top of page

 Pre-emptive Rights: A Guide for Investors

-In the world of investing, particularly in the realm of equity investments, "pre-emptive rights" is a term that holds great significance.
+In investing, particularly in the realm of equity investments, "pre-emptive rights" is a term that holds great significance.
 It refers to a contractual right that allows current shareholders of a company to purchase additional shares before they are offered to any new potential investors.
 This right is designed to protect the existing shareholders' proportionate ownership and influence in the company.
 Let's delve deeper into its relevance and implications for investors.

 Key Elements of Pre-emptive Rights